This article was updated on August 4, 2025 with updated information

 Threat actors want to connect with each other in fast, reliable, and “anonymous” ways.
 Telegram has been their answer, and malicious actors are increasingly moving off of Tor and onto the instant messaging platform.

-Flare Director of Marketing Eric Clay and CTO & Co-Founder Mathieu Lavoie talked about the realm of unauthorized Telegram channels, along with the diverse methods cybercriminals employ to conduct their nefarious activities.
+Flare CMO Eric Clay and CTO & Co-Founder Mathieu Lavoie talked about the realm of unauthorized Telegram channels, along with the diverse methods cybercriminals employ to conduct their nefarious activities.
+Check out our full webinar recording, The New Dark Web?: Illicit Channels and their Impact on Cybersecurity, and/or keep reading for the highlights.

 Relationship Between Telegram and the Dark Web